edngroup/-Queatz-Snappy-Web-App/README.md

-# -Queatz-Snappy-Web-App
+# Snappy-Web-App
-Village provides a public API.[Queatz]
+Web interface for Snappy